-and why you want to make sure your website is accessible & ADA compliant:
+And why you want to make sure your website is accessible & ADA compliant:

 To Avoid Legal Consequences

 Big brands like these are more likely to be targets of such lawsuits than smaller businesses.
 Yet, it can be a risk for any business.
 So why risk the possibility of dealing with a legal issue?
-When your website is accessible to all visitors it will also help expand your reach to potential customers.
+Ensuring your website is accessible to all visitors will also help expand your reach to potential customers.

 To Help Your Website Visitors